-Four response actions are available on the EDS E series when events are triggered.
+Four response actions are available on the EDS $\ensuremath{\mathsf{E}}$ series when events are triggered.

-Action Description Trap A notification will be sent to the trap server when an event is triggered.
-E-Mail A notification will be sent to the email server defined in the Email Setting.
-Syslog A notification will be sent to the syslog server defined in Syslog Server Setting.
-Relay Supports digital inputs to integrate sensors.
+Action Description Trap The EDS E series will send a notification to the trap server when an event is triggered.
+E-Mail The EDS E series will send a notification to the email server defined in the Email Setting.
+Syslog The EDS E series will record a syslog to syslog server defined in Syslog Server Setting.
+Relay The EDS E series supports digital inputs to integrate sensors.
 When an event is triggered, the device will automate alarms through the relay output.